*Swish, thud* The zombie crumpled.

 Killed 3, one on the 5th floor, one on the 3rd floor, the last had been killed nearby.
 He had not killed any zombies in this floor stairwell!

 Last night a car had appeared in the area, he must be one of those people.
 Luo Xun was not sure why he was here alone though, there was no parking under the building.
 He must have been separated from his companions after entering the area.

 Now the man was on the ground, injured and on the brink of death!

-Luo Zun grabbed his mace, slowly approached and poked the man’s leg.
+Luo Zun grabbed his mace, slowly approached, and poked the man’s leg.
 Although he had made the bat more deadly, it was only lethal when swung.
-As long as the nails did not break skin, it should not hurt anyone.
+As long as the nails did not break the skin, it should not hurt anyone.